 Project Cal-STOPProject Cal-STOP is a violence prevention and mental health training program for students and staff in California schools.

-Funded by a three-year $1 million STOP (Student, Teachers, and Officers Preventing) School Violence grant from the U.S. Department of Justice, the California Department of Education (CDE) is pleased to launch Project Cal-STOP, a violence prevention and mental health training program for students and staff in California schools.
+Funded by a four-year $1 million STOP (Student, Teachers, and Officers Preventing) School Violence grant from the U.S. Department of Justice, the California Department of Education (CDE) is pleased to launch Project Cal-STOP, a violence prevention and mental health training program for students and staff in California schools.

 Sandy Hook Promise’s Know the Signs Programs